DentalCare Logo

 Meningococcal Disease

-Three quadrivalent vaccines against N. meningitidis serogroups A, C, Y, and W0135 and two serogroup B meningococcal vaccines are available (Table 8).
+Three quadrivalent vaccines against N. meningitidis serogroups A, C, Y, and W0135 two serogroup B meningococcal vaccines, and a pentavalent or Men ABCWY vaccine are available (Table 8).
 Vaccination is not recommended for an OHCP unless they have a certain risk: 1) asplenia or persistent complement component deficiencies, 2) travel to countries in which meningococcal disease is hyperendemic or epidemic, 3) participate in research OHCP and research microbiologists who might be exposed routinely to isolates of N. meningitides, or 4) any OHCP aged >55 years who have any of the aforementioned risk factors for meningococcal disease are recommended for vaccination.
+A booster can be administered per recommended schedule for any individual at risk.
+This interval varies for each vaccine.48

 VaccinesIndicationsSchedulesAdverse Effects